 Fiat Panda hatchback - Engines, drive & performance

-The Fiat Panda has a range of petrol engines that make it a good performer around town, but it’s less impressive on the motorway
+The Fiat Panda is a good performer around town, but it’s less impressive on the motorway

 The Fiat Panda is a small, light and easy-to-drive car that’s most at home in towns and cities.
 It features a City button on the dashboard that makes the steering even lighter than normal, which means tricky parking manoeuvres are easier and less strenuous.
 The Panda also features soft suspension for dealing with speed bumps and potholes, but unlike the old model it doesn’t get too bouncy over rough surfaces.
 However, there's little body control if you tackle a challenging road too quickly, so the Panda is best driven at a more relaxed pace.

 The Panda’s small petrol engine is are geared towards delivering spritely performance in city and town driving, but they’re not as good at long-distance cruising on motorways or A-roads – the Volkswagen up! and Hyundai i10, are much better in this regard.
 What’s more, the Panda’s high sides mean it gets buffeted quite strongly by crosswinds.

 Fiat Panda petrol engines

 The cheapest engine in the Fiat Panda range was the 68bhp 1.2-litre engine, available in entry-level Pop, mid-range Easy and fancy Lounge spec, but now phased out.
 It took a leisurely 14.8 seconds to go from 0-62mph and topped out at 102mph.
 Overtaking required forward planning and this engine is quite noisy when worked hard, so it doesn’t make the Panda very enjoyable to drive.